 As many of you begin prepping your rooms for a new year, a few of my blogging friends decided to join together to share our favorite area of our classroom with you!
 I’m sure it comes as no surprise that my favorite is our guided reading area.
 I especially love all of the storage and having my guided reading supplies right at my fingertips.
 My favorite part of our guided reading / small group table are the dry erase Wall Pops!

 This post contains affiliate links for your shopping convenience.
-Any purchases made through one of our links earns us a small commission, at no extra cost to you, which helps to support the blog so we can continue sharing content like this with you.
-All views and opinions expressed are purely our own.
+Any purchases made through one of our links earns us a small commission, at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+All creative ideas and opinions expressed are purely our own.
+Read our full privacy policy and disclosure for more information.

 Let’s take a closer look at this area, as I break down all the details!